-4.5.
+5.5.
 Protection against Congestion Collapse

-In case that there is congestion collapse, CUBIC behaves likely standard TCP since CUBIC modifies only the window adjustment algorithm of TCP.
+With regard to the potential of causing congestion collapse, CUBIC behaves like standard TCP since CUBIC modifies only the window adjustment algorithm of TCP.
 Thus, it does not modify the ACK clocking and Timeout behaviors of Standard TCP.

-4.6.
+5.6.
 Fairness within the Alternative Congestion Control Algorithm.